 Find out about previous Community Fund events and get inspiration for your own application.

-During this time, we are encouraging applications for the PGR Community Fund for digital activities or online events.
-We hope the examples and case studies will inspire you to make your own application to the PGR Community Fund for an online event or activity.
+We hope the examples and case studies will inspire you to make your own application to the PGR Community Fund for an online or in-person event or activity.

 Previous online events